Team Viva

 Team Vivas will take place during the Spring Exam Period.
 These will take place in Diamond Computer Room 5.

-Once the final Exam Timetable has been released (early May, more details here), teams will be invited to select a preference for when they'd like their Viva to take place.
-You'll be able to pick either a morning (between 9 AM and 12 Noon) or afternoon (between 1 and 5 PM) slot on a specific date.
-There will be 4-5 slots available per morning/afternoon and preferences are first come, first served: once all slots are taken, that's it!
+Following the release of the final Exam Timetable on 5th May 2026, teams are now invited to select a preference for when they'd like their Viva to take place.
+You can select either a morning (between 9 AM and 12 Noon) or afternoon (between 1 and 5 PM) slot on a specific date, but please note that bookings are first come, first served: once all slots are taken (for a given date / time), that's it!

 Please arrive on time to your Viva, anyone who isn't there by their team's start time won't be able to take part, and will get a mark of 0/20!